AreaLayer/Nostr-App-Store/README.md

 ## Features

-Developers can publish in relays and events the apps without need pay for platform
+- Developers can publish in relays and events the apps without need pay for platform
+- Receive Zaps for your apps published
+- Donations

 ### Specs